top of page

 There are concrete steps you can take to protect your LPR status:

-2. Establish Strong Ties to the U.S.: Maintain your connections by keeping a residence, job, or family ties in the U.S. For example, having a home address, a job with ongoing duties, or family members residing in the U.S.
+3. Establish Strong Ties to the U.S.: Maintain your connections by keeping a residence, job, or family ties in the U.S, and for example, having a home address, a job with ongoing duties, or family members residing in the U.S.

 4. Keep Records of Your Travels: Document flights, accommodations, and any significant commitments while away.
 This evidence will help support your intent to return.